 - Dismissed charges where the person was acquitted

-- Drug diversion records are granted when a person convicted of a drug offense completes a Diversion program
+- Drug diversion records (granted when a person convicted of a drug offense completes a diversion program)

 - Probation violations3